-- the value of our AUM may decrease; - the returns realized on our AUM may decrease or even be negative; and

-• our clients may withdraw funds for any number of reasons, including their perception that investments in other markets offer greater opportunity that are not served by us.
+- the value of our AUM may decrease; - the returns realized on our AUM may decrease or even be negative; and - our clients may withdraw funds for any number of reasons, including their perception that investments in other markets offer greater opportunity that are not served by us.

-Furthermore, the Performance Fees we earn from our Funds and Managed Accounts are generally received only once per portfolio performance year and are generally determined based on the difference between the net asset value of our Fund or Managed Account on the first day of its performance year and on the last day of its performance year.
+Furthermore, the Performance Fees we earn from our Funds, Managed Accounts and Managed Companies are generally received only once per portfolio performance year and are generally determined based on the difference between the net asset value of our Fund, Managed Account or Managed Companies on the first day of its performance year and on the last day of its performance year.
 Our Performance Fees could be significantly impacted by events or factors beyond our control that affect the net asset value on one of those days.
-For example, the markets generally could suffer a significant decline in value on or near the last day of a performance year as a result of a market or world event that could cause us to earn lower or no Performance Fees for that performance year despite a prior overall increase in the net asset value of those Funds or Managed Accounts over the course of the year.
-Moreover, the negative performance of individual investments which are significant for any of our Funds or Managed Accounts may significantly adversely impact on the net asset value of such Funds and Managed Accounts and consequently may significantly adversely impact on our Management Fees and Performance Fees for the relevant period.
-In addition, we calculate our Performance Fees for all of our Funds and Managed Accounts on December 31 of each year.
-Our Funds also have provisions whereby we will not earn Performance Fees in respect of a Fund for a particular year despite positive returns for such Fund in that year, as may be applicable, if the Fund had greater losses in prior years or quarters, as may be applicable.
-Therefore, if a Fund experiences losses in a year, we will not be able to earn a Performance Fee from that Fund until its return exceeds any losses carried forward.
+For example, the markets generally could suffer a significant decline in value on or near the last day of a performance year as a result of a market or world event that could cause us to earn lower or no Performance Fees for that performance year despite a prior overall increase in the net asset value of those Funds, Managed Accounts or Managed Companies over the course of the year.
+Moreover, the negative performance of individual investments which are significant for any of our Funds, Managed Accounts or Managed Companies may significantly adversely impact on the net asset value of such Funds, Managed Accounts and Managed Companies and consequently may significantly adversely impact on our Management Fees and Performance Fees for the relevant period.
+In addition, we calculate our Performance Fees for all of our Funds, Managed Accounts and Managed Companies on December 31 of each year.
+Our Funds and Managed Companies also have provisions whereby we will not earn Performance Fees in respect of a Fund or Managed Company for a particular year despite positive returns for such Fund or Managed Company in that year, as may be applicable, if the Fund or Managed Company had greater losses in prior years or quarters, as may be applicable.
+Therefore, if a Fund or Managed Company experiences losses in a year, we will not be able to earn a Performance Fee from that Fund or Managed Company until its return exceeds any losses carried forward.
 The Sprott Hedge Fund L.P. carries any losses forward for one year whereas all the other Funds have an indefinite loss carry forward.